-Changes to the My CPD System:
+The My CPD System has:

-- Tick boxes to allocate domains for activities - Professionalism domain will be pre-ticked. - The content or topic of an individual CPD activity may additionally cover C A and E. - One activity per domain is sufficient. - Dashboard graph to track progress. - Tables of Activities in this guide have been updated with suggested domains, noting that others may also be applicable.
+- Tick boxes to allocate domains for activities - Professionalism domain is pre-ticked. - The content or topic of an individual CPD activity may additionally cover C A and E. - One activity per domain is sufficient. - Dashboard graph to track progress. - Tables of Activities in this guide have suggested domains, noting that others may also be applicable.